jigyasa-ctrl/Dashboard-UI/README.md

 # Getting Started with DashBoard UI

 This project has data integrated with https://jigyasa-ctrl.github.io/public-api/dashboard.json.
 Grapgh data UI is done with recharts.
+React-router is used for different routes.

 Check out live demo here: